bonkmachines/ctrl-arduino/docs/multiplexers.md

 - VCC - the supply voltage input pin
 - GND - the ground connection pin
 - EN - pin for enabling/disabling the mux (pulling it LOW enables it / pulling it HIGH disables it)
-- S0, S1, S2, and S3 are address selection pins used to specify which input channel to connect to the output.
+- S0, S1, S2, and S3 are address selection pins used to specify which channel to connect to.
 - SIG - the signal input/output pin

 Now hook up the components according to the figure below.